cloudmesh/pi/content/en/tutorial/raspberry-burn-windows/index.md

 In case of a Raspbery PI you will see a column device in the table output.
 When specifying the burn command you will be using the `--device` flag.
 Let us assume you get the device `/dev/sdX`.
 Then the flag in the burn command is `--device/dev/sdX` Typical names are `/dev/sda`, /dev/sdb`, /dev/sdc`, /dev/sdd`, and so on.

-But be careful they may belong tp other hard drives.
-Therefore we use sdX in this documentation so you avoid accidental data loss.
+> But be careful they may belong to other hard drives.
+Therefore we use sdX in
+> this documentation so you avoid accidental data loss.

 ```
 TBD
 ```

-> Note we omit some output of `cms burn info` for clarity.

 {{< /tab >}}
 {{< tab tabName="Burn_Info_Linux" >}}